aidanmelen/terraform-aws-eks-auth/README.md

+# Archive Notice

 The [`terraform-aws-modules/eks/aws` v.18.20.0 release](https://github.com/terraform-aws-modules/terraform-aws-eks/releases/tag/v18.20.0) has brought back support `aws-auth` configmap!
-For this reason, I have decided to archive this repo in favor of the offical EKS module.
+For this reason, I highly encourage users to manage the `aws-auth` configmap with the EKS module.

+I am planning to archive this repo on May 1st, 2022.
+You are welcome to open an issue here if you are having trouble with the migration steps below and will do my best to help.

 # Migration Notes:

+## steps

 1. Remove the `aidanmelen/eks-auth/aws` declaration for your terraform code.
 2. Remove the `aidanmelen/eks-auth/aws` resources from terraform state.